-We currently have thirteen members of our Board, all of whose terms will expire at the 2019 Annual Meeting.
-Stockholders will vote for the eleven nominees listed above in the section captioned "Board of Directors and Corporate Governance-Our Board of Directors" to serve for a one-year term expiring at our 2020 Annual Meeting of Stockholders.
+We currently have eleven members of our Board, all of whose terms will expire at the 2021 Annual Meeting.
+Stockholders will vote for the eleven nominees listed above in the section captioned "Board of Directors and Corporate Governance-Director Nominees" to serve for a one-year term expiring at our 2022 Annual Meeting of Stockholders.
 Each director will serve until such director's successor has been elected and qualified, or until such director's earlier death, resignation or removal.
-Under the terms of our Restated Certificate of Incorporation, all directors of Adobe are elected to one-year terms and stand for election annually.
+Under the terms of our Restated Certificate of Incorporation, all directors of Adobe are elected to oneyear terms and stand for election annually.

-Each of the nominees is currently a director of Adobe and eight of the eleven nominees have previously been elected by our stockholders.
+Each of the nominees is currently a director of Adobe and has previously been elected by our stockholders.
 There are no family relationships among our directors or executive officers.
 If any nominee is unable or declines to serve as a director, the Board may designate another nominee to fill the vacancy and the proxy will be voted for that nominee.